Victoria School: Uniformed groups

 Scouting was first started in Victoria Bridge School (present day Victoria School) when the 5th Singapore (HQ Malay) Troop was formed on 28 March 1919.
 The 5th Troop was mentioned in the local newspaper in August 1950, but appears to have been disbanded shortly after.
 The 6th Troop was founded in 1922, when school-based Scouting was introduced in government schools.
 In 1932, the 6th Troop was renamed Arrow Scout Group after the Golden Arrow which BP had proclaimed in 1929's 3rd World Scout Jamboree as Scouting's symbol of peace and goodwill.

 Performing arts

-Victoria School has six performing arts groups.
+Victoria School has four performing arts groups.

 Chinese orchestra

 Victoria School Chinese Orchestra is one of the top school Chinese orchestras in Singapore.
-In the biennial Singapore Youth Festival (SYF), Victoria School Chinese Orchestra has always attained good results.
+In the biennial Singapore Youth Festival (SYF) Arts Presentation, Victoria School Chinese Orchestra has always attained the Certificate of Distinction.

 Choir

-Victoria School Choir is one of the top school choirs in Singapore.
+Victoria School Choir is one of the school choirs in Singapore.
 In the Singapore Youth Festival Choral Judging Competition, the school has always attained a Gold with the Honours award.
 It has also won gold medals in international choir competitions.
 In the 2012 National Day Parade, the 300-strong Combined School Choir was formed by students from Victoria School and Cedar Girls' Secondary School.